-Sunshine is receiving her first communion later this month.
+Sunshine is receiving her First Holy Communion later this month.
 She’s spent the last two years in Catechism classes at our local parish, preparing for this day.
 As a convert, I also remember my own years of preparation before receiving.
 It’s been neat to watch her journey toward this.
 Over the last two years, I’ve noticed that she’s definitely grown in her faith, becoming more attentive at Mass and more interested in prayer and confession.

 If you also have a child celebrating First Communion this year, here are some tips and stories from other Catholic moms.
 I’ve also compiled a list of gift ideas for your little communicant.

 This post contains affiliate links; as an Amazon associate, I earn from qualifying purchases.

 Preparing Your Child’s Soul—seven great tips for helping your child get ready for their First Holy Communion.

 When Religious Education Programs Thrive, We All Win—why a great parish catechism program is so important for our children’s faith.

 “The preparation for this day, the First Holy Communion of our children, should be a holy rite and duty for every mother.
 We can learn from the family of St. Therese of Lisieux how the older sisters saw to it that the younger ones were prepared sufficiently for their great day.” ~ Maria Augusta von Trapp, Around the Year with the von Trapp Family